Dental clinic for

 Dental hygiene

-Dogs and cats always start with dental hygiene (DH), in which the tartar that has formed is removed using ultrasound technology.
-In order to be able to carry out this somewhat unpleasant treatment on dogs and cats, we require sedation, which can usually be carried out well and safely even in older animals.
-To minimize the risk, we naturally examine every patient beforehand, ideally supplemented by a blood analysis.
+We always start with dental hygiene (DH) in dogs and cats, in which dental plaque and tartar is removed using ultrasound technology.
+In order to be able to carry out this somewhat unpleasant treatment on dogs and cats and also reach the inside of the teeth, we require sedation, which can usually be carried out well and safely even in older animals.
+To minimize the risk, we naturally examine every patient beforehand, ideally supplemented with a blood analysis adapted to the patient.

 Dental clinic for small pets like rabbits and guinea pigs

-Since the teeth of rabbits and pet rodents are constantly growing back, the teeth can very quickly become too long or malformed if the teeth are not positioned correctly or if the diet is unsuitable.
-This does not only apply to the clearly visible incisors, but also the molars must be checked regularly.
-At the latest when you see that an animal loses weight or lets out badly crushed food, action must be taken.
+As the teeth of rabbits and pet rodents are constantly growing back, the teeth can very quickly become too long or malformed if they are in the wrong position or if they are not fed properly.
+However, this does not only apply to the clearly visible incisors, the molars must also be checked regularly.
+Action must be taken at the latest when you see that an animal is losing weight or is letting out poorly ground food.
 We can correct the position of the teeth under light anesthesia.
+If damaged or loose teeth are detected, we must remove them.

 Dental survey